maciejpirog/cpp-effects/doc/refman-cpp-effects.md

 };
 ```

 - `typename Answer` - The overall answer type of a derived handler.
-Should be at least move-constructible.
+Should be at least move-constructible and move-assignable.

 - `typename Body` - The type of the handled computation.
-Should be at least move-constructible.
+Should be at least move-constructible and move-assignable.

 - `typename...
 Cmds` - The commands that are handled by this handler.